WafflesCordDevelopmentTeam/SAFIA/README.md

 # SAFIA
-A Script I made For Safia (Survive And Fight in area 51)
+A Script I made For Safia (Survive And Fight in area 51) Very Short I know lol